 Does the CAP 2026 waitlist number on the portal reflect category-wise or open-merit position?

 The number on the portal is your category-wise waitlist position, not your open-merit rank.
 A General-category applicant with waitlist position 120 is being compared against the General withdrawal queue at that institute, not the full cohort.
-This is why category-wise movement data, which is what CAP institutes publish via RTI replies analysed each year, is the right number to benchmark yourself against.
+This is why category-wise movement data, published via RTI replies analysed each year, is the right number to benchmark yourself against.

 Can I hold a CAP 2026 offer and a JAP offer at the same time?